-Each School-Based Decision Making (SBDM) Council is All JCPS schools are required to establish have a Bullying Prevention Policy established through the School-Based

-Decision Making Council.
-The policy is reviewed annually to communicate/remind stakeholders of expectations, processes, and procedures; determine if there are any adjustments to be made; and ensure there are safe and user-friendly ways for stakeholders to report concerns at the school level.
-In addition, schools will ensure that stakeholders are aware of the district's online resources regarding bullying reporting and support resources.
+All JCPS schools are required to have a Bullying Prevention Policy, to include cyberbullying, established through the School-Based DecisionMaking (SBDM) Council.
+The policy is reviewed annually to communicate/remind stakeholders of expectations, process-es, and procedures; determine if there are any adjustments to be made; and ensure there are safe and user-friendly ways for stakeholders to report concerns at the school level.
+In addition, schools will ensure that stakeholders are aware of the district's online resources regarding bullying reportingand support resources.